Dual Graphs and Generating Sequences of Non-divisorial Valuations on Two-dimensional Function Fields: concluding remarks

 \section{concluding remarks}

-This is the first of two papers stemming from the author's dissertation \cite{liphd} on the dual graphs and Poincar\'e series of valuations on function fields of dimension two.
-While this paper can stand on its own, this paper also sets up a forthcoming paper which uses dual graphs and generating sequences to analyze the Poincar\'e series of non-divisorial valuations.
+This paper was originally intended to be the first of two papers stemming from the author's dissertation \cite{liphd} on the dual graphs and Poincar\'e series of valuations on function fields of dimension two.
+While this paper can stand on its own, this paper also logically sets up the second paper \cite{lisch} which uses dual graphs and generating sequences to analyze the Poincar\'e series of non-divisorial valuations.

 It is natural to wonder why this paper focuses on the non-divisorial cases.
 The answer is two-fold.
 First, Spivakovsky's proofs gave greater details on the treatment of divisorial valuations, which left some room for exposition on the non-divisorial valuations.
 It is hoped that this paper will aid the readers who are interested in the dual graphs of valuations.
 Second, one of the goals of the author's dissertation was to classify valuations via their Poincar\'e series and the non-divisorial cases were the ones that needed attention for that purpose.
 However, much of the arguments in this paper can be easily adapted to the divisorial case.